Sdeezy99/Project-3-CMPG-323-30480116/README.md

 ## Design Pattern Implementation
  - Developing Repository Classes
+     - Build repository classes for Orders, Customers, and Products to handle data access operations.
  - Migrating Data Access Operations
+     - Shift data access operations from respective controllers to repository classes.
  - Integrating Repository Classes
+     - Utilize the repository classes in controllers for efficient data access operations.

 # Non-Functional Requirements
 Non-functional requirements pertain to the system's quality attributes, ensuring that the implementation of functional requirements aligns with good software practices.